theriex/membic/README.md

 Other sites:
 -----------

-Get in touch.
-MyOpenReviews is not the single solution for every person's every need, and moving smoothly between communities is good for everyone.
+MyOpenReviews is not the single solution for every person's every need, and moving smoothly between communities is good for everyone, so get in touch.